-With a Gross Domestic Product (GDP) of more than US$ 540 billion, Argentina is one of the largest economies in Latin America.
-In recent years, the country has focused on economic development with social inclusion and integration into the global economy.
+With a Gross Domestic Product (GDP) of more than US$550 million, Argentina is one of the largest economies in Latin America.
+Argentina is currently undergoing an economic transformation that promotes sustainable economic development with social inclusion and integration into the global economy.

 The economy enjoyed significant growth over the past decade.
 Argentina invested heavily in health and education, areas which account for 7% and 6% of GDP, respectively.

 Argentina was the top performer in the region in reducing poverty and boosting shared prosperity between 2004 and 2008.
 Incomes of the bottom 40% grew at an annualized rate of 11.8% compared to average income growth of 7.6%.
 This trend continued but slowed after 2008.
 As of 2014, 12.7% lived in poverty – defined as living on under $4 a-day.
 A third of the population lives on between 4 and 10 dollars a day and remains at risk of falling back into poverty.